On a conjecture of Gowers and Wolf: Introduction

 \section{Introduction}

 In \cite[Conjecture 2.5]{GW10}, Gowers and Wolf made a conjecture on the minimal Gowers norm of $f$ which is able to control averages of $f$ on a set of linear forms: $\E_{\vect x} \prod_{i=1}^t f(\psi_i(\vect x))$.
-This was considered to be resolved until recently when it came to light (see \cite{GT20}, \cite{T20}) that the proof of \cite[Theorem 1.13]{GT10} requires an assumption on the system of linear forms in question.
+In $\F_p^n$ ($p$ fixed, $n$ large), the conjecture was resolved by Gowers and Wolf for large enough $p$ \cite{GW10, GW11quad, GW11high} , and ultimately for all $p$ by Hatami--Hatami--Lovett \cite{HHL16}.
+Furthermore, Gowers and Wolf resolved the first nontrivial case of the conjecture in $\Z/N\Z$ in \cite{GW11cyc}.
+In the integers, the conjecture was considered to be resolved by Green and Tao until recently when it came to light (see \cite{GT20}, \cite{T20}) that the proof of \cite[Theorem 1.13]{GT10} requires an assumption on the system of linear forms in question.

 Let $\Psi:=(\psi_i)_{i=1}^t$ be a family of linear forms, each mapping $\Z^D$ to $\Z$.
-For positive integers $k$, let $\Psi^{[k]}$ be the real vector space $\spa_\R\{(\psi_1(\vect x)^k, \ldots, \psi_t(\vect x)^k):\vect x \in \Z^D\} \leq \R^t$.
+For positive integers $k$, let $\Psi^{[k]}$ be the real vector space $\spa_{\R}\{(\psi_1(\vect x)^k, \ldots, \psi_t(\vect x)^k):\vect x \in \Z^D\} \leq \R^t$.
 The system of linear forms $\Psi$ satisfies \textit{the flag condition} if the containment of vector spaces $\Psi^{[k]} \leq \Psi^{[l]}$ holds whenever $k < l$.\footnote{We may also, at times, use \textit{flag} as an adjective.}

 Green and Tao's result \cite[Theorem 1.13]{GT10} holds for systems of linear forms that satisfy the flag condition.
 It is perhaps not \textit{a priori} clear to what extent this is a restriction on the space of linear forms and thus to what extent the Gowers-Wolf conjecture ought to be considered open.
 We begin with the modest remark that indeed there do exist systems of linear forms which do not satisfy the flag condition.
 Further, there are values of the parameters $(t,D)$ for which a system of linear forms on these parameters is generically not flag.
 On the other hand, many important examples of systems of linear forms do satisfy the flag condition.
 For example, systems corresponding to arithmetic progressions satisfy the flag condition.
 More generally, \textit{translation invariant} systems -- those for which the vector $(1,1,\ldots, 1)$ lies in $\Psi^{[1]}$ -- satisfy the flag condition.
 For a more careful discussion of the significance of the flag condition, and counterexamples that lead to the restriction of \cite[Theorem 1.13]{GT10}, we direct the reader to \cite{GT20} and \cite{T20}.